-Exemptions from the PFIC rules
+Exemptions from the PFIC Rules

-The application of the PFIC rules to Canadian mutual funds held within certain retirement accounts, such as Registered Retirement Savings Plans (RRSPs) or Registered Retirement Investment Funds (RRIFs) was unclear for many years.
-RRSPs and RRIFs are not tax-deferred under the IRC and the income generated inside these accounts technically is taxable income for U.S. tax purposes, even if the income is not currently distributed.
-However, if a U.S. person has a specific election or automatically qualify, RRSPs and RRIFs may receive tax-deferred status in the U.S.
+The application of the PFIC rules to Canadian mutual funds held within certain retirement accounts, such as Registered Retirement Savings Plans (RRSPs) or Registered Retirement Investment Funds (RRIFs), was unclear for many years.
+RRSPs and RRIFs are not tax-deferred under the U.S. Internal Revenue Code and the income generated inside these accounts technically is taxable income for U.S. tax purposes, even if the income is not currently distributed.
+However, if a U.S. person has filed a specific election or automatically qualifies, RRSPs and RRIFs may receive tax-deferred status in the U.S.